Pyrdacor/freeserf.net/Issues.md

 ## Game Logic

 - Serfs should not be leaving the stock/castle if there are waiting serfs around the flag
+- Approaching serfs at flags should change.
+Sometimes one path will always win and there might be so much resources, that others have no choice at all.
 - Seen roads without a serf (previously there was one).
 Sometimes a new serf approaches after a while.
 - A transporter first walks to the last flag and then goes back to the beginning of the road to go to idle mode.
     - I think in original game the transporter went straight to idle mode when he was at the right location.